phpDocumentor/phpDocumentor/CONTRIBUTING.md

 ``` bash
 /vagrant/bin/phpdoc.php run -d ../vendor/phpdocumentor
 ```
 6. Now browse to http://profiling.phpdocumentor.local url and you should see profiling output.
-Goodluck!
+If you click on the date you should be able to see the profile output for phpDocumentor.